 We sailing though the channel between the Bear Islands and Milne land with a breathtaking view of the spectacular archipelago.
 As we sail into the last evening and night of the trip, it is likely that we will see some of the largest and most fascinating icebergs of the journey and have a fantastic opportunity to photograph these frozen giants.
 When we wake up the next morning we will have anchored at the airstrip in Constable Point.

-Day 8: Sailing - Constable Point - Keflavik
+Day 8: Sailing - Constable Point - Reykjavik

 The last morning we will enjoy a good breakfast together, write in the diary on board and share contact information with each other.
-Then we will disembark the schooner for the last time and board the aircraft in Constable Point and fly back to Keflavik International Airport.
+Then we will disembark the schooner for the last time and board the aircraft in Constable Point and fly back to Reykjavik Domestic Airport.

 All adventure trips are undertaken on the responsibility of its participants.
 Greenland Tours does not assume any responsibility for accidents which are caused by its customers or can be traced to their own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realise that all outdoor activities carry an inherent risk.